History on Betel Home

 The founder Fru Lara Bjarnason brought up the matter of the lack of suitable facilities for the ailing and homeless, at a meeting in January 1901, stating it was imperative such a facility be found, thus the beginning of Betel.

-For quite some time the plans remained dormant, reason being the lack of funds.
-With the dream still alive in all the women, the next step was to build up the much needed funds.
 Mrs. Bjarnason president of the Ladies' Aid, made a motion on March 8th, 1906 that a donation in the sum of $50.00 be made towards the fund to be used for a proposed Old Folks Home.
 The motion passed unanimously.

 These keen business women found different ways of raising funds; one was buying property and later selling it at a profit.
 With the concept of the Home becoming well known, donations from various women's groups as well as individuals were collected.
-In January 1912 the women were advised that when the Home was established, forthcoming grants would be coming from both the City of Winnipeg and the Government of Manitoba.

 With matters growing increasingly more complicated, the Ladies' Aid felt they were not up to the task and a larger committee was needed.
 On May 15th, 1912, a motion was made and passed: ..of an eight women committee be elected from the Ladies' Aid membership, with these eight members selecting an additional seven members of either sex.
 At all times there must be eight members from the Ladies' Aid on this committee.